Halt and Catch Fire (TV series): Awards and nominations

+Halt and Catch Fire never won a Primetime Emmy Award, receiving only a nomination for Outstanding Main Title Design.
+It is regarded as one of the greatest shows to never win an Emmy.
+The series won two awards: Most Exciting New Series at the 4th Critics' Choice Television Awards in 2014, and the Drama Series award at the Women's Image Network Awards in 2018.
+The series was nominated for a Peabody Award in the entertainment category in 2018.

 Legacy

 Halt and Catch Fire appeared on several rankings of 21st century television series.
 Thrillist called it the best TV series to air all of its episodes in the 2010s; writer Esther Zuckerman said: "perhaps more than any other show that began during this decade, Halt and Catch Fire captured the agony of trying to navigate a world where it's easier and easier to hide behind a computer screen.
 In documenting the beginning of the boom that brought us to where we are, [Cantwell and Rogers] created characters who reflected universal anxieties through their longing."
 Emily St. James of Vox ranked it 5th on her list of the shows that best explained the 2010s, saying the series "had the power to transport viewers back to a world where computers could unite people rather than divide them, where the internet held promise and not destruction.
 The show's most beautiful optimism was that we might be able to return to that world someday."
 Time named it one of their top 10 TV series of the 2010s, saying, "In the past decade, as we've suffered the consequences of a tech sector that can seem devoid of human insight and empathy, Halt dared to imagine an alternate history of the industry in which those qualities mattered most."
 The Hollywood Reporter ranked it the 7th-best TV series of the decade, with Daniel Fienberg saying of it: "Driven by a commitment to character, Halt and Catch Fire gained more and more emotional heft with each passing season and every tear I shed in the final three or four episodes felt completely earned."
 Consequence of Sound ranked the series 10th on their list of the decade's best; Michael Roffman said, "As [the characters] endured, so did the show, and that bizarre negotiation of fiction and reality certainly elevated our feelings towards the characters and the series."
 Brian Tallerico of RogerEbert.com, which placed the series 12th on its list of the decade's best, called it "one of the best character studies of the decade" and said "no show was smarter than this one when it comes to chronicling what success (and failure) does to personal relationships".